-Loitering or standing in the hall's during class is not permitted.
-During class time, a student must have permission to be outside the classroom for any purpose.
-Failure to obtain permission will result in disciplinary action in accordance with the Student Code of Conduct.
+Loitering or standing in the halls during class is not permitted.
+During class time, a student must have a hall pass to be outside the classroom for any purpose.
+Failure to obtain a pass will result in disciplinary action in accordance with the Student Code of Conduct.